zdilarr/ComputerGeometry/README.md

 **********************************************************************

 Tips:
-- The number of possible triangulations for a n-sided simple polygon is given by Catalan number C<sub>n-2</sub>.
-Hence, the algorithm finishes in a reasonable amount of time for small inputs.
+- The number of possible triangulations for a n-sided simple polygon <br>
+  is given by Catalan number C<sub>n-2</sub>.
+Hence, the algorithm finishes in a <br>
+  reasonable amount of time for small inputs.
 - In-depth explanation is found in .pdf file